California Psalms

 scourged, gashed, flayed.

-6 My relentless hand methodically folds closed
+6 My pitiless hand methodically folds closed

 moldering archival tomes, to cauterize straight through,

-starting soothsaid sagas of fire-eyed gold,
+to conjure soothsaid sagas of fire-eyed gold,

 California’s branding iron.